carlyminjoy/js-weird-parts-notes/execution-contexts-and-lexical-environments/notes.md

 One at a time and in order.

+## Asynchronous callbacks

+More than one at a time.

+### Event Queue

+- periodically checked & run when execution stack is empty
+- click, http request, etc
+- browser asynchronously puts things into event queue, but the js code is still running line by line (synchronously)

 ## Execution context

 A wrapper to help manage the code that is running.
 Can also contain things beyond what you've written in your code.